Bredon Homology of Partition Complexes: Examples

 \end{defn}

-Our main result is Proposition~\ref{proposition:gamma-f-is-mackey}, below.
-For the statement, a functor $\Gamma$ from $\omega(\Sigma_n)$ to graded abelian groups is said to be a Mackey functor if each graded constituent is a Mackey functor in the usual sense.
-Similarly, $\Gamma$ satisfies the centralizer condition, etc., if each graded constituent does.
-Let $L_{(p)}$ denote the functor on spectra given by localization at $p$, which has the effect of tensoring homotopy groups with $\integers_{(p)}$.
+Our main result in this section is Proposition~\ref{proposition:gamma-f-is-mackey} below.
+Let $L_{(p)}$ denote the functor on spectra given by localization at $p$.

-\begin{proposition} The assignment $T\mapsto \Gamma_F(T)$ extends naturally to a Mackey functor for $\Sigma_n$ that satisfies the centralizer condition.
-If $F\to F\circ L_{(p)}$ is an equivalence, then $\Gamma_F$ is $p$-constrained and (if $p$ is odd) $\Gamma_F$ satisfies the involution condition. \end{proposition}
+\begin{proposition} The assignment $T\mapsto \coeff_F(T)$ extends naturally to a Mackey functor for $\Sigma_n$ that satisfies the centralizer condition (see Definition~\ref{definition: Mackey functor condition}).
+If $F\to F\circ L_{(p)}$ is an equivalence, then $\coeff_F$ takes values in $\integers_{(p)}$-modules, is projective relative to $p$-subgroups, and (if $p$ is odd) satisfies the involution condition. \end{proposition}